JakubTabor/Unsupervised_Learning/README.md

 # And that's the final summary of each 3 clusters:
 # And we can say that the Cluster nr.
 3 is the most important in sence of customers
+# And Cluster nr.
+2 is little below